 These cupcake soaps are made in a similar method to the flower cakes, so if you’ve read my recipe above or even made them before you’ll find these are just as easy!

-Step 1 Melt the soap following our double boiler /Melt and pour guild method and add the fragrance.
+Step 1 Melt the soap following our double boiler /Melt and pour guide method and add the fragrance.
 You can totally add color to these as well, and you could probably use more for these as cupcakes come in all flavors and colors.

 Step 2 Don’t forget, we’ll need to hold back enough soap back for the thin top layer again.
 So, pour the soap into the paper or silicone cases, leaving a gap of about 1/2inch at the top.